bxlab/cmdb-quantbio/resources/syllabi/bootcamp/index.md

   <h2>Course Description</h2>
 </header>

 Quantitative and computational methods are increasingly essential to all sub-disciplines of modern biological research.
-The goal of this intensive week-long “boot camp” is to empower students with the fundamental skills to apply these methods, as well as connect them to resources for further developing their knowledge and abilities.
-The class starts at 9 am with formal instruction ending at 4 pm daily.
+The goal of this intensive week-long course is to empower students with the fundamental skills to apply these methods, as well as connect them to resources for further developing their knowledge and abilities.
+The class starts at 9 am with formal instruction ending at 3 pm daily.
 The course demonstrates the importance of version control, documentation, testing, and other methods for enhancing reproducibility, reliability, and usability of software.
 This is achieved through live coding sessions and use of learning exercises, where for the majority of the class, students perform data analysis to address biological questions and reinforce core bioinformatic concepts.
 Upon completing the course, students should be comfortable using and writing software to work with large-scale biological data.
-The motivation of this goal is to <b>develop computational and statistical competence</b> in preparation for courses, rotations, thesis research, and careers.
-Rather than blindly outsourcing bioinformatic components of their work, <b>students will be empowered</b> to understand methodological details and their associated advantages and limitations.
-This will in turn advance the broader goal of rigor in experimental design, promoting robust and unbiased results.
+The motivation of this goal is to develop computational and statistical competence in preparation for courses, rotations, thesis research, and careers.

 <a name="ClassMeetings"></a>
 <header>